 I received my bachelor's degree in music education from SMU, Meadows School of the Arts, in Dallas, TX.
 I am a certified music teacher as well as a certified special education teacher in Texas.
 I have worked in the public school setting as a choir teacher, offering support as an in class support 5th grade instructional assistant, as well as a long term substitute teacher in the special education setting.
 My experience as a special needs advocate has come from being a mom to a son who has autism and a speech impairment.
-The past twelve years has enabled me to help my son, as well as other students, thrive at school and beyond.
+The past sixteen years has enabled me to help my son, as well as other students, thrive at school and beyond.
 Due to this life experience of having a child with special needs, I have been working as an educational consultant for the past 10 years as a volunteer to families.
 I am a member of COPAA, NASET, and TMEA.

 I have volunteered with Richardson SAGE (RISD Special And Gifted Education), PCLDA (Park Cities Learning Disability Association) , RISD SEPAC (Special Education Parent Advisory Committee), and the Highland Park United Methodist Church special needs ministry.
-These organizations provide services to individuals from birth to adulthood.
+These organizations provide services to individuals from birth through adulthood.

 When I'm not working with clients, I enjoy singing.
 I am a classically trained opera singer and was recently seen in the Rockwall Summer Musicals, "The Music Man".
 I am also an adaptive music teacher that is extremely rewarding!
 I am currently a member of a national gospel choir and a church choir.
 I love spending time with my husband and son.